kae-chi/Fake_Mote/README.md

 % python3 fakemote.py  <path/to/config/file>
 ```

-Fake MOTE should be running at this point in the corresponding terminal
+Fake MOTE should be running at this point in the corresponding terminal.

-## Command Lines
+## Command Line Functions

+> will update more on this documentation once the data replay feature is fully implemented

-1. **Flagging pins** - Flags a single pin based off of data points
+1. **Flagging pins** - Flags a single pin based on data points
 ```
 % fs  <mote_number> <pin number> <data point>
 ```